r3sult/cronq/README.md

 # CronQ

-A cron-like system to run you application tasks across any node, instead of one special snowflake.
+A cron-like system to run your application tasks across any node, instead of one special snowflake.
 This is done by keeping your tasks in MySQL and publishing them over AMQP to workers that will run your tasks and eventually save the results back into the DB.
 This was started as a hackathon project at